-- The Self-Employed Women’s Association (SEWA) of India conducted a study to assess the impact of the global recession on its membership in 2009.
-See information on this study and its findings.
+- A 2009 Self-Employed Women’s Association (SEWA) of India study assessed the impact of the global recession on its membership in 2009.

-- Beginning in early 2009, members of the WIEGO network engaged in dialogue with several informal workers in Oaxaca, Mexico.
-Read how the crisis affected these individuals.
+- In 2009, members of the WIEGO network engaged in dialogue with several informal workers in Oaxaca, Mexico.

 Demand sensitivities, price fluctuations and the dynamics of competition shape the informal economy in good times and in bad.
 But what is striking is that those who assert the informal economy serves as a “cushion” during crises do not consider how shifts in demand, prices, and competition associated with crises affect the informal economy: they simply assume that crisis-induced shifts affect the formal economy and somehow avoid the informal economy.
 For this reason, there is little (if any) information on how previous crises affected the informal economy except for the predicted increase in informal employment.
 What follows is a summary of findings from two rounds of study (in 2009 and 2010) designed to assess the impact of the global recession on the lives and livelihoods of three groups of urban informal workers.